ftpsolutions/gosnmp-python/README.md

 * gopy doesn't like Go interfaces; so make sure you don't have any public (exported) interfaces
     * this includes a struct with a public property that may eventually lead to an interface
-    * e.g. Session.snmp is private (because that object leads to gosnmp which has interfaces)

 #### Example Go RPCSession usage (simple session ID, calls return JSON)